autometrics-dev/diff-metrics/README.md

   ["Example Usage" section](#example-usage) show the minimal set of permissions needed.
 - `rs-roots`: a list of project roots for rust projects, one root per line.
-  The values are given relative to the root of the repository, and should point to the directory containing the `Cargo.toml` directory.
+  The values are given relative to the root of the repository, and should point to the directory containing the `Cargo.toml` file.
+- `ts-roots`: a list of project roots for typescript projects, one root per line.
+  The values are given relative to the root of the repository, and should point to the directory containing the `package.json` file.
 - `retention-days`: the number of days to keep the list of functions as [workflow artifacts](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts#about-workflow-artifacts).